 Your Language Rights in a Civil Action

-Any person may use French in oral communication in proceedings before the Court of Queen’s Bench.
+Any person may use French in oral communication in proceedings before the Court of King's Bench.
 If a person intends to use French during a hearing, the clerk’s office should be advised.
-If a person intends to use French during a trial, this should be indicated in Form 37.

 Information in French on The Canadian and Alberta Justice Systems